-- Applications primarily to purchase equipment, materials, or supplies, or to provide direct services.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to the purposes of this specific solicitation.
+- Applications primarily to purchase equipment, materials, or supplies.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - The delivery of direct services. - Applications that are not responsive to the purposes of this specific solicitation.